Goldstein v. Denner (Bioverativ)

 Case Summary

 Robbins Geller and their client conducted a pre-suit investigation of corporate books and records related to the transaction and uncovered key documents.
-Leveraging these key records, the case alleges that directors and officers of Bioverativ breached their fiduciary duties during the sale and failed to disclose material facts, and that Alexander Denner – a Carl Icahn protégé, activist investor, and former Bioverativ director – breached his fiduciary duties by causing his hedge fund, Sarissa Capital, to engage in insider trading.
+Leveraging these key records, the case alleged that directors and officers of Bioverativ breached their fiduciary duties during the sale and failed to disclose material facts, and that Alexander Denner – a Carl Icahn protégé, activist investor, and former Bioverativ director – breached his fiduciary duties by causing his hedge fund, Sarissa Capital, to engage in insider trading.

 Vice Chancellor Laster issued a 124-page opinion in May 2022 denying defendants’ motions to dismiss the breach of fiduciary duty claims respecting the sale of the company.
 In June, the court denied the defense motion to dismiss the insider trading claims, concluding in a separate opinion that it was “reasonable to infer” that Denner traded on material, nonpublic information about Sanofi’s desire to buy the company, and then designed a single-bidder sale process to “serve his own interests in maximizing his short-term profits from insider trading at the expense of generating greater value through a competitive bidding process or by having the Company remain independent.”
+The court also issued an important opinion in January 2024, imposing sanctions on defendants (including evidentiary presumptions) as a result of their failure to preserve relevant text messages.

 Goldstein v.
 Denner, C.A.
 No. 2020-1061-JTL (Del.
 Ch.).